nasa/ow_simulator/ow_power_system/README.md

 # ow_power_system

-It creates a node called power_system_node, which monitors power consumption (mainly based of mechanical power at the current time), publishes the messages from the owl_msgs package that individually describe the estimated _state of charge (SOC)_, estimated _remaining useful life (RUL)_ in seconds and also publishes the estimated _battery temperature_ in degrees Celsius.
+It creates a node called power_system_node, which monitors power consumption (mainly based off mechanical power at the current time), publishes the messages from the owl_msgs package that individually describe the estimated _state of charge (SOC)_, estimated _remaining useful life (RUL)_ in seconds and also publishes the estimated _battery temperature_ in degrees Celsius.
 To